-In response to the targeted safeguarding inspection programme, the provider had committed through its compliance plan to complete 12 actions aimed at improving governance arrangements at the centre.
+In response to the targeted safeguarding inspection programme, the provider had committed through its compliance plan to complete 12 actions aimed at improving governance and arrangements at the centre.
 The provider aimed to have all actions completed by 31/01/2024.
 At the time of the inspection eight actions had been implemented with the remainder in progress.

-Completed actions included an assessment of the senior and frontline management structures and the reconfiguration of service areas, the establishment of a new incident monitoring and oversight committee and a reinstated human rights committee, and the introduction of new arrangements for unannounced provider visits.
-In addition, a standardised monthly report writing template was introduced to service and regulatory information events were provided for staff.
+Completed actions included an assessment of the senior and frontline management structures and the reconfiguration of service areas, the establishment of a new incident monitoring and oversight committee and a reinstated human rights committee, and the introduction of new arrangements for unannounced provider visits. in addition, a standardised monthly report writing template was introduced to the service and regulatory information events were provided for staff.

-The inspector found four actions which had commenced and were progressing.
+The inspector found that the remaining four actions were commenced and were progressing.
 The quality, safety, and service improvement department were finalising the review of service audits.
 The governance and quality improvement framework was in draft form and under review.
 A training and development project group was established and they had selected an information system which would enhance and support the staff training arrangements in place.
-Although the review of the policy, procedures and guidelines was completed by the provider, not all were finalised and circulated at the time of this inspection.
+This included a review of the policy, procedures and guidelines which were not yet established or embedded into the organisation.

-It was clear that the person in charge was well informed of the ongoing actions taken by the provider to strengthen the governance and management arrangements at both provider and service level.
-They spoke with the inspector about improvements in communication arrangements, opportunities for individual and shared learning, and consistency of the management systems in place.
-They said that although ongoing, the improvements had a positive impact on the quality and safety of the service provided at locally.
+It was clear that the person in charge was very well informed of the ongoing actions taken by the provider to strengthen the governance and management arrangements at both provider and service level.
+They spoke with the inspector about improvements in communication arrangements, opportunities for individual and shared learning and consistency of the management systems in place.
+They spoke about that while improvements were ongoing this had a positive impact on the quality and safety of the service provided locally.